Comment (0)

 • 2 Tbsp potato starch

-Pit the cherries and mix them together with other ingredients.
-Toss well to coat the fruits and set aside.
+Stone the cherries and mix them with the remaining ingredients.
+Toss well to coat the fruit and set aside.

-Line a large baking tray with baking paper.
-Set aside.
-On a lightly floured surface, roll the pastry into a 30 cm circle.
-Transfer the pastry to the prepared baking tray.
+Line a large baking tray with baking paper and set aside.
+Roll the pastry into a 30 cm circle on a lightly floured surface, then transfer it to the prepared tray.

-Spoon the cherry filling into the center of the pastry, leaving a few centimetres border all around.
-Gently fold the edges of the pastry over the fruits, overlapping the pastry as necessary.
-Press gently to seal the edges.
-Don’t worry if the edges aren’t even – it’s meant to look rustic.
-Brush the folded edges with a beaten egg mixed with a tablespoon of water.
-Sprinkle with almond flakes.
+Spoon the cherry filling into the centre of the pastry, leaving a few centimetres of border around the edges.
+Gently fold the edges of the pastry over the fruit, overlapping as needed.
+Press lightly to seal.
+Don’t worry if the edges aren’t perfectly even – it’s meant to look rustic.
+Brush the folded edges with beaten egg mixed with 1 tablespoon of water, then sprinkle with almond flakes.

 Enjoy!